haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 We should use standard off-the-shelf definitions and techniques to enforce this boundary.
 The standard library should not expose private, implementation-detail modules full-stop.
 The entirely of the standard library's public interface should be considered just that, its public interface.
-Private modules that we do wish to expose to code that *knowingly* is using unstable interfaces should be exposed from a separate library/
+Private modules that we do wish to expose to code that *knowingly* is using unstable interfaces should be exposed from a separate library.
 The standard library should use regular PVP versioning.

 In solving the immediate problem this way, we also solve the meta problem.